evolution-linux/evolution-docs/src/about/about-this-handbook.md

 `/etc/man.conf`; read [man.conf(5)](https://man.voidlinux.org/man.conf.5) for
 details.

-Void uses the [mandoc](https://mandoc.bsd.lv/) toolset for man pages. mandoc was formerly known as "mdocml", and is provided by the `mdocml` package.
+EvolutionOS commonly uses the [mandoc](https://mandoc.bsd.lv/) toolset for man pages. mandoc was formerly known as "mdocml", and is provided by the `mdocml` package.

 ## Example Commands